mschnitzer/ark-survival-ascended-linux-container-image/README.md

 You already learned that ports are defined by `ASA_START_PARAMS` in the `docker-compose.yml` file.
 This just tells the ASA server what ports to bind.
 As a first step for port changes adjust the start parameters accordingly.

-E. g. if you want to change the game port from `7777` to `7755` your new start parameters would be like this:
+E. g. if you want to change the game port from `7777` to `7755` your new start parameters would look like this:

 ```yml
 ...